lukasknol/lukas_knol-final_mod38-student_dashboard/README.md

 # Final Exercise: Student Dashboard

-Goal: to make it easy for Winc teachers to see how the students evaluate the assignments.\
+Goal: To make it easy for Winc teachers to see how the students evaluate the assignments.\
 Design: We would like to see, per assignment, the evaluation of each student in a "Bar Chart".\
 Tools: Use a JavaScript framework such as React.